Logo

 Site Navigation

-In this website, I use dhtml menu on the top left plus the use of categories.
+Initially I used a dhtml menu on the top left plus the use of categories.
+However, when I introduced the top bar search, I find the menu redundant.

 In it's place are categories which I place under the title.
 We often see this in blogs while some call it taxonomy or tags.